helpwave/services/README.md

 ```
 to build the corresponding docker image as well.

+### Our images

+#### Dockerfile.apisix

+This image includes our APISX configuration and the daprd process.
+As in `Dockerfile.standalone`,
+these two processes are running side by side in the container via [hivemind](https://github.com/DarthSim/hivemind).

+#### Dockerfile.service

+This image contains "just" the service.
+The Dapr sidecar needs to be deployed separately.

+#### Dockerfile.standalone

+This image contains the service including the daprd sidecar.
+These two processes are running
+side by side in the container via [hivemind](https://github.com/DarthSim/hivemind).

 ## Migrations
 We use [migrate](https://github.com/golang-migrate/migrate) to handle changes to our database tables
 It uses change versioning, e.g.